 - DUI Defense

 Talk to a Boca Raton Criminal Defense Attorney First

 If arrested, the most important step to take is to request to speak with an attorney and politely refuse to answer any questions until you have spoken with an experienced Boca Raton criminal defense attorney.
 Even if you have not been arrested, it is always wise to speak to an attorney or have one present before answering any questions.
-Police are expertly trained to get people to make incriminating or contradictory statements that can create probable cause to make an arrest or be used to undermine a person’s credibility in court and make them look guilty.
+Police are expertly trained to get people to make incriminating or contradictory statements that can create probable cause to make an arrest or be used to undermine a person’s credibility in court.

 Contacting an experienced Boca Raton criminal defense attorney as soon as possible will help to preserve and protect your rights and position you for the best possible outcome.
-An attorney can also help secure your release from custody after an arrest, either with a low, reasonable bail amount or without any bail money being required at all.
-Trying to navigate the criminal justice system on your own places you at the mercy of prosecutors with far more knowledge and experience of the system who may pursue charges far more serious than they intended, merely to get you to plead guilty and avoid a trial.
-Experienced Boca Raton criminal attorneys know the prosecutors’ tricks and tactics and make sure their clients receive fair treatment not just at trial but throughout the entire process.
+An attorney can also help secure your release from custody after an arrest, either with a low, reasonable bail amount or without any bail money required at all.
+Trying to navigate the criminal justice system on your own places you at the mercy of prosecutors with more knowledge and experience of the system who may pursue charges far more serious than they intended, merely to get you to plead guilty and avoid a trial.
+Experienced Boca Raton criminal attorneys make sure their clients receive fair treatment not just at trial but throughout the entire process.

 Boca Raton Criminal Defense Attorney FAQs